 After submitting your proposal, you will be contacted by Sabre.

-Once approved, you will receive your Red App ID.
+Once approved, and sign the Sabre Red App Certified Provider agreement, you will receive your Red App ID.
 After this, you will need to use our Sabre Red 360 Developer Toolkit to use the Native API.
 Getting Started is easy: